Mom seeks justice in killing of daughter allegedly at the hands of fugitive ex-Marine

 Authorities believe McLeod is blending in with other Americans in a coastal area of Central Mexico.
 He has several distinguishing tattoos, including a Marine Corps logo, and is known to use drugs and hang out at strip clubs, the station reported.

-McLeod has a history run ins with the law.
+McLeod has a history run-ins with the law.
 During the time of Mitchell’s murder, McLeod had a pending case for allegedly strangling his wife.
 He also was convicted of domestic violence against another wife in Phoenix, Stephan told the station.

 "He is charming, he is deceiving, he is a liar, and he is a viper," Wetzel said.